Sanjib-Mondal/Sanjib-Mondal.Co/_posts/2018-01-28-perceptron.md

 mathjax: "true"
 ---

-# This project is under constraction.
+# This project is under construction.
 So please ignore this page.

 ## H2 Heading